Salesforce Park San Francisco – 2021 Ultimate Guide

 Why visiting Salesforce Park is a good idea?

-To enjoy your trail in the Park, we propose you follow the walking path – also known by locals as the Salesforce loop – which tracks all the park perimeter and spans around half a mile.
+To enjoy your trail in the Salesforce Tower Park, we propose you follow the walking path – also known by locals as the Salesforce loop – which tracks all the park perimeter and spans around half a mile.
 This route will allow you to enjoy a beautiful landscape with 600 trees, 15,000 plants, and 13 small botanical gardens with flora and fauna representing different parts of the world.

 What are the Salesforce Park main points of interest?